LispCookbook/cl-cookbook/iteration.md

 (11 12 13)
 ~~~

-`map` is generic, it accepts list and vectors as arguments, and
+`map` is generic, it accepts lists and vectors as arguments, and
 expects the type for its result as first argument:

 ~~~lisp